 Alex received a Bachelor of Music in jazz saxophone from the University of Miami in 2001.
 Following that he was a musician and vagabond, eventually returning to the academy and receiving a doctorate in Civil Engineering from Portland State University in 2014.
 He is thrilled and deeply appreciative to be living and working in this beautiful corner of the world, on Coast Salish lands, with passionate and creative students and colleagues.

-Active travel behaviour (walking and bicycling), micromobility and emerging human-electric hybrid vehicles (such as e-bikes), motor vehicle emissions and air quality, and bicycle facility design
+Active travel (walking and cycling), micromobility and human-electric hybrid vehicles (such as e-bikes), pedestrian and bicycle facility design, and motor vehicle emissions

 CIVL 446 Capstone Design 2

 See research lab website: http://reactlab.civil.ubc.ca/prospective-students/